gadge/pres/packages-blessed/blessed-classic/README.md

 screen.render();
 ```

-Elements are rendered with the lower elements in the children array being
+Elements are rendered with the lower elements in the sub array being
 painted first.
 In terms of the painter's algorithm, the lowest indicies in the
 array are the furthest away, just like in the DOM.